Dirt Road Anthem: Remix

 At the 2011 CMT Music Awards, Aldean performed the song with guest rapper Ludacris, who joined Aldean onstage after the second chorus to perform his own hip hop-style second verse.
 On picking Ludacris for the collaboration, Aldean said, "...even though our music is totally different, our roots are the same.
 We both know about hot Georgia summers and cooling off with a six pack or two.
 It wasn't that much of a stretch."
 A remixed studio version featuring Ludacris was released for digital download through iTunes on June 9, 2011.

-Revisited version

-Colt Ford and Brantley Gilbert released a revisited version of their original recording, featuring a third verse of rapping by Gilbert.

 Critical reception

 "Dirt Road Anthem" has received overall mixed reception from music critics.
 Matt Bjorke of Roughstock gave "Dirt Road Anthem" a 4.5-star rating, saying, "Jason Aldean knows he’s not a rapper and this isn’t a style of music that he’ll continuously do...but as for a new song with a different sound, it certainly works."
 Kevin John Coyne of Country Universe gave the song a D grade, using heavy sarcasm to acknowledge that the song's content followed tired, formulaic patterns often used in other country songs.